Showing posts with label reviews. Show all posts

 in December 2017 for Hamilton.

 It was with this deeper appreciation for the form that I later found myself sharing these same passions with Faith.
 She's always been a theater kid through and through, with a deep appreciation for not just the story being told, but how it's told.
 So it was no surprise when she was captivated by Hamilton.
-Like so many in her generation, she was swept up by the phenomenon—listening to the cast album on repeat, quoting lyrics in everyday conversation, diving deep into the lives of the Founding Fathers.
+Like so many in her generation, she was swept up by the phenomenon, listening to the cast album on repeat, quoting lyrics in everyday conversation, diving deep into the lives of the Founding Fathers.
 She knew every word, every harmony, every historical reference.
-Her passion was infectious, and soon I was listening too, hearing echoes of the same stories I'd grown up loving—but now pulsing with a fresh, urgent rhythm.
+Her passion was infectious, and soon I was listening too, hearing echoes of the same stories I'd grown up loving but now pulsing with a fresh, urgent rhythm.

 That Christmas in 2017, "Santa" delivered something extraordinary: two tickets to see the touring production of Hamilton in Los Angeles.
 She hadn't expected to actually get to see it live.
-The show was a cultural phenomenon and seats were hard to come by.
-So when she unwrapped that gift, the look on her face—part disbelief, part pure joy—was a highlight of the holiday season, and of fatherhood.
+The show was a cultural phenomenon, and seats were hard to come by.
+So when she unwrapped that gift, the look on her face, part disbelief, part pure joy, was a highlight of the holiday season and of fatherhood.

 And then there was the afternoon itself.
-Sitting next to her in the darkened theater, watching the story unfold not just in song but in movement, light, and staging—it was electric.
-Even though she knew the entire score by heart, seeing how each song was brought to life within the full framework of the book gave her a deeper understanding of the story and its historical context.
-The choreography, the way scenes transitioned, the layering of narrative—she was fully immersed.
+Sitting next to her in the darkened theater, watching the story unfold not just in song but in movement, light, and staging, it was electric.
+Even though she knew the entire score by heart, seeing each song brought to life within the book's full framework gave her a deeper understanding of the story and its historical context.
+The choreography, the way scenes transitioned, the layering of narrative- she was fully immersed.
 And so was I.

 Truth be told, I wasn't expecting Hamilton to hit me the way it did.
 Lin-Manuel Miranda's reimagining of the Founders, filtered through hip-hop, R&B, and unapologetic modernity, struck a chord I didn't know needed striking.
 It captured the ambition, contradiction, and grit of early America in a way that felt new and yet deeply familiar.
 It spoke to both our nation's promise and its imperfections.
-And that night, sharing the experience with Faith, I felt the beautiful convergence of our shared passions—for history, for storytelling, for truth told in harmony and rhythm.
+And that night, sharing the experience with Faith, I felt the beautiful convergence of our shared passions for history, for storytelling, for truth told in harmony and rhythm.

 So when Disney+ released the original cast recording, it wasn't even a question.
 Hamilton joined the July 4th lineup without hesitation.

-Now, every Fourth, I travel through time—from 1776's congressional chambers, to Cagney's Vaudeville stage, and finally to the turntables and duels of Hamilton.
+Now, every Fourth, I travel through time from 1776's congressional chambers, to Cagney's Vaudeville stage, and finally to the turntables and duels of Hamilton.
 It's a deeply personal tradition, stitched together from family, history, and a little Broadway sparkle.
-What began as a childhood fascination with the Bicentennial has evolved into a kind of secular ritual of its own—less about fireworks and more about reflection.
+What began as a childhood fascination with the Bicentennial has evolved into a kind of secular ritual of its own, less about fireworks and more about reflection.
 A quiet act of remembrance, through song and story, of who we were, who we are, and who we still might become.

-Each film reminds me that the American story isn't finished—it's still being shaped, sung, and rewritten by each generation.
+Each film reminds me that the American story isn't finished; it's still being shaped, sung, and rewritten by each generation.

 It's a small tradition, but it connects me to family, to history, and to the imperfect, ongoing story of America itself.